arangodb/docs/3.6/arangosearch-analyzers.md

   - `true` to include the original value as well
   - `false` to produce the n-grams based on *min* and *max* only
-- `startMarker` (string, _optional_): this value will be prepended to n-grams which include the beginning of the input
+- `startMarker` (string, _optional_): this value will be prepended to n-grams which include the beginning of the input.
+Can be used for matching prefixes.
+  Choose a character or sequence as marker which does not occur in the input.
-- `endMarker` (string, _optional_): this value will be appended to n-grams which include the end of the input
+- `endMarker` (string, _optional_): this value will be appended to n-grams which include the end of the input.
+Can be used for matching suffixes.
+  Choose a character or sequence as marker which does not occur in the input.
 - `streamType` (string, _optional_): type of the input stream
   - `"binary"`: one byte is considered as one character (default)
   - `"utf8"`: one Unicode codepoint is treated as one character